Comparison of the Babylonian

 locations are both in the Middle East, and are located few hundred

-In the Bible, some of the water emerged from beneath the earth.
-And the rains
+In the Bible, some of the water emerged from beneath the oceans.
+The rains

 from above lasted for